jswesner/neon_size_spectra-slim/README.md

 supply*.

-All figures and tables in the manuscript can be recreated by running the R scripts in the `code` folder.
+All figures and tables in the manuscript can be recreated by running the R scripts below.
 The scripts are named in order (e.g., 1, 2, 3…), so that script 2 will not work without running script 1 first, and so forth.

-The scripts provide the following:
+The scripts below are in the folder `code`:

 **1) choose priors.R**: Conducts prior predictive simulation.